-Fig. 6: The three paths in the current position (pedestrian path - car lanes-(vertical staircase path)
+Fig. 6: The three paths in the current position (pedestrian path -car lanes-vertical staircasepath)

-- The area has a historical identity. - A privileged location close to the city center and the city's distinct landmarks. - Easy access to the site and also to the waterfront by public transport. - Tourist attraction. - The proximity of the site to the sunker antiquity zone.

-- The deterioration of the architectural character of the buildings near the study area. - Renting bicycles to a large number of visitors to ride. - Its proximity to the fish market - The spread of street vendors.

-- The area can be developed culturally and economically. - A site that is a good investment and tourist attraction. - An opportunity to increase the cultural, heritage and civilizational awareness of the city. - Finding opportunities to provide recreational facilities in the area.
+S. Strength Weakness Opportunit Threat - The area has a historical identity.
+A privileged location close to the city center and the city's distinct landmarks.
+Easy access to the site and also to the waterfront by public transport.
+Tourist attraction.
+The proximity of the site to the sunken antiquity zone. architectural character of the buildings near the study area.
+Renting bicycles to a large number of visitors to ride.
+Its proximity to the fish market r The area can be developed culturally and economically.
+A site that is a good investment and tourist attraction.
+An opportunity to increase the cultural, heritage and civilizational awareness of the city.
+Finding opportunities to provide recreational facilities in the area.
+Decreased level0s of awareness among the residents and the spread of royalties and bullies.